lifeomic/lambda-typescript-webpack-babel-starter/README.md

 ### Babel Configuration

-The `babel` configuration is embedded inside the `rollup` configuration which allows flexibility in the future for having multiple `babel` configurations for the various output targets.
+The `babel` configuration is embedded inside the `webpack` configuration which allows flexibility in the future for having multiple `babel` configurations for the various output targets.

 The `babel-preset-env` package provides presets for `babel` that can be used to target specific runtime environments (for example, `node` `6.10`).

-The `babel` configuration is provided to `rollup-plugin-babel` instance and it looks like the following for AWS Lambda functions:
+The `babel` configuration is provided to `webpack-plugin-babel` instance and it looks like the following for AWS Lambda functions:

 ```javascript